7 December 2019

 IF YOU’RE INTERESTED IN A KENSINGTON TT?

 Please know that even though I’m quite happy flying around the world chasing dogs, when it comes to my puppies?
 I will never allow any of my young puppies to fly unaccompanied to their new forever homes.
 I see no reason to subject an impressionable, sensitive and clean slate to such an experience.
-Rather (and since there are more direct flights into Logan Airport than there are into Burlington, VT), we are happy to meet our peeps in Boston, if you are flying in from far away.
+Rather (and since there are more direct flights into Logan Airport than there are into Burlington, VT), we are happy to meet our peeps at Boston’s Logan Airport, if you are flying in from far away.
 I can always be available to fly, too, with some advance planning and have personally delivered puppies to California and Colorado.

 Driving from Stowe, VT to Boston, MA is part of the car training we normally do with every litter.
 And driving to Logan to meet peeps at the Logan Hilton can always be combined with a social visit to our Boston area friends, which is important for my mental health – or combined with a play date in Hamilton, Massachusetts with our good friends Carroll, Bobby, Sage and Ava de Bordeaux.
 We were happy to meet two of our 2018 forever families at the Logan Hilton on November 30 for the puppies to zip home faster than a seven hour car ride would have been.
 If you live far away from us, please reach out to ask about how we ensure a happy plane ride for our puppies.

 Visits to my home in Stowe, Vermont and applications are required, if you decide that you want to be considered for a Kensington Tibetan Terrier.
 We can SKYPE, if you’re outside of the country or traveling from points very far away.
 You are welcome to reach out and request that an application be sent to you by return email.
 The answers to our questions will help me best pair potential puppies with their future home lifestyles, as I study the puppies very carefully in every litter.